TuumPHP/Http/README.md

 	->withSession($session);
 ```

-### Responder::builder

-But the easiest way, currently, to build a responder object is to use `Responder::build` method, which takes, `ViewerInterface`, `SessionStorageInterface` object, and some configuration array for errors.
+But the easier way to build a responder object, currently, is to use `Responder::build` method, which takes, `ViewerInterface`, `SessionStorageInterface` object, and some configuration array for errors.

 ```php
 $view    = TwigViewer::forge(__DIR__ . '/twigs');